idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 26 <b>John answered them, “I baptize in water</b>, but among you stands one whom you don’t know.
 27 He is the one who comes after me, who is preferred before me, whose sandal strap I’m not worthy to loosen.”
 28 <b>These things were done in Bethany beyond the Jordan, where John was baptizing</b>./</span></blockquote>

-This makes sense if the author is also named John, and is accustomed to thinking of other people named John as simply John, not needing to clarify that it isn't himself as much as others would.
+This **makes sense if the author is also named John**, and is accustomed to thinking of other people named John as simply John, not needing to clarify that it isn't himself as much as others would.

 I also noticed that he refers to Peter's father's name, John.
 In the long article I thought that was unique to the gospel of John due to a word search turning up no other results, though I noticed weirdly that WEBP translates it Jonah even though the word is the same as John.